 That attitude is reflected in the origin of her collab with Big K.R.I.T., “Guillotine Flow.”
 For the record, it’s one of the most underrated collabs of the year.
 I could listen to these two go back and forth forever.

 Naturally, since I love the record, I assumed it has some mysterious, crazy origin story.
-After all K.R.I.T. is major label and Rapsody is indie.
+After all, K.R.I.T. is signed to a major label and Rapsody is indie.
 How does that work?
 Is there something special that has to happen for that collab to work?
 Maybe, but sometimes when the stars are aligning, when shit’s just flowing, it's as simple as two friends making a dope song.

 "K.R.I.T. came through for a show in Raleigh and we went to see him.
 We in the back goofing and clowning, him and 9th always roast each other, and he asked to do this song.
 So that's how that happened."

 Perhaps the ultimate example of Rapsody’s newfound chillenlightnement (a word I totally just made up) is a chance encounter with the one and only Dr. Dre.
 You would think meeting someone like Dre, one of the most respected, renowned figures in hip-hop, comes with great planning, but for 2015 Rapsody, the Rapsody who lets things happen as they happen, it just kind of happened.

 "I met Dr. Dre in October.
 Which was nuts.
 I went out to L.A. to work, because a lot of people I rock with, Terrace Martin, TDE are out there.
 My girl, Wyann Vaughn invited me to the studio.
 I didn't even know Dre was going to be there.